 Our world today is lacking those Titus women.

 Mama was a businesswoman, an entrepreneur.
 She worked till her health and old age affected how much she could do.
-Even then she continued to pray for others.
-Mama may not be young but she was funny and full of love, she connected with all her grandchildren.
+Even then continued to pray for others.
+Mama may not be young, but she was funny and full of love, she connected with all her grandchildren.

 Even though I was privileged to spend holidays abroad in Europe, my favorite holiday memories were at my grandma’s house.
-Mama didn’t have a lot but she loved a lot.
-She dragged us up to church every morning at 5am, most of the time we were still half asleep.
+Mama didn’t have a lot, but she loved a lot.
+She dragged us up to church every morning at 5 am, most, we were still half asleep.
 God helps the child that mama caught sleeping, she will be woken up by a pinch, and I mean a really painful pinch.

-I have never doubted that prayer works but I was lazy about prayer early on in my walk with God.
-Prayer for me was something that I truly had to work on, the more issues I had the more I ran to God.
+I have never doubted that prayer works, but I was lazy about prayer early on in my walk with God.
+Prayer, for me, was something that I had to work on, the more issues I had, the more I ran to God.
 The more He delivered me from my troubles.

-She left me a legacy of prayer; a lasting and living legacy that is better than silver or gold.
+She left me a legacy of prayer; a lasting and living testament that is better than silver or gold.
 A legacy I’m now passing on to my children.
-As a mom my desire is to raise godly children that not only know God but also knows His voice.
+As a mom, I desire to raise godly children that not only know God but also knows His voice.